 Traditional Television is Struggling to find new business models

 The TV industry used to “own” its audience for lack of alternative ways of consuming content.
 The advertising industry in the 60s or 70s categorized people into one of very few segments such as ‘housewives’, ‘working me’ or ‘teenagers’, and offered content that's relevant to these social groups.
 Back then this granularity was good enough.
-It's a little trickier in 2020 since people nowadays have a lot more alternatives to consume content, and therefore boxing people into broad categories won’t cut it anymore.
+It's a little trickier today since people nowadays have a lot more alternatives to consume content, and therefore boxing people into broad categories won’t cut it anymore.

 The TV industry is fully aware of its deficiencies, and they are losing business to ‘over the top’ players such as Netflix, Disney or Amazon.
 One of the keys that may allow the TV players to improve their situation is to be able to offer advertisers accurate real time data on who’s watching which channel.